Noctis/kickstart/UPGRADING.md

   If there were additional database connections defined there, you will need to transpose the appropriately, based on the primary database connection definition.
-* Check your service providers to see if the definitions inside them need to be updated appropriately for the definition format change in `2.0.0`.
-For example, the following definition, where a constructor parameter value is explicitly
+* Check your service providers to see if the definitions inside them need to be updated appropriately for the definition format change in Kickstart `2.x`.
+For example, the following definition, where a constructor parameter value is explicitly defined:
-  defined:
   ```php
   DummyGuard::class => [
       null, [